 \section{Data}

-To investigate humor detection in Transformers, we employ data particularly well-suited for fine-grained understanding and controlled settings: pairs of funny and serious sentences with small lexical differences collected via the Unfun.me platform\footnote{Data available at: \url{https://github.com/epfl-dlab/unfun}.} and previously released by \newcite{west2019reverse}.
-Unfun.me is an online game that incentivizes players to make minimal edits to satirical news headlines with the goal of making other players believe the results are serious headlines.
+To investigate humor detection using transformer models, we employ data particularly well-suited for a fine-grained understanding in controlled settings: pairs of funny and serious sentences with a small lexical difference collected via the Unfun.me game and previously released by \newcite{west2019reverse}.
+Unfun.me is an online game that incentivizes players to make minimal edits to satirical news headlines with the goal of making other players believe the results are serious news headlines.

-We use the extended dataset of $23,113$ pairs that we split into $18,832$ training pairs, $2,414$ validation pairs, and $1,867$ testing pairs.
-Additionally, as part of the game, a subset of pairs has been annotated with quality ratings measuring how well the unfunning process worked, i.e., is the unfunned sentence correct and perceived as serious by other humans.
-These annotations come from other players who evaluate the quality of the unfunned sentences.
-For details, see \newcite{west2019reverse}.
-From these annotations, we form a restrictive \emph{high-quality test set} of instances that received the maximum score according to all annotators: $754$ pairs.
-We later refer to this test set as HQ.
+We use an extended dataset of 23,113 pairs \cite{unfun_reference}, which we randomly split into 18,832 training pairs, 2,414 validation pairs, and 1,867 testing pairs.
+Additionally, as part of the game, a subset of pairs has been annotated with quality ratings measuring how well the unfunning process worked, i.e., whether the unfunned sentence was perceived as serious by other humans.
+These annotations come from other players who evaluated the quality of the unfunned sentences (for details, see \newcite{west2019reverse}).
+From these annotations, we form a restrictive \emph{high-quality test set} of instances that received the maximum score according to all annotators, consisting of $754$ pairs.
+We later refer to this test set as ``HQ''.